aergoio/merkle-bridge/docs/wallet.rst

                                    amount)

-It is also possible to perform the lock/burn and mint/unlock operations at any time.
+It is also possible to perform the lock/burn and mint/unlock operations individually.

 .. code-block:: python